NA-MIC/ProjectWeek/README.md

 ## Upcoming Project Weeks

- [Project Week 40](PW40_2024_GranCanaria/README.md) will be held January 29 through Feb 2 2024 Online and in Las Palmas de Gran Canaria, Spain.
+ [Project Week 40](PW40_2024_GranCanaria/README.md) will be held January 29 through Feb 2 2024, online and in person in Las Palmas de Gran Canaria, Spain.

 * Please contact the organizers if you have interest in hosting a Project Week event.